|The Instutituion for the Blind and Mute (訓盲院) in Tokyo in late 1870's|

-In February, 1873, when the ban to spread Christianity in the Japanese community was lifted for the first time, missionaries came to visit Japan one after another.
-Most were doctors, who gave priority to treatment of sick persons, and then did missionnary work.
+In February, 1873, when the ban to spread Christianity in Japan was lifted for the first time after the Meiji Restoration in 1868, the missionaries came to visit Japan one after another.
+Most were a doctor who gave priority to treatment of a sick person, and then did a missionary work.

 Dr. Henry Faulds (1843-1930), a doctor, came to visit Japan as a missionary from Scotland in March, 1874.
 He founded a Christian hospital called the Tsukiji Hospital on the foreigner settlement located in Tokyo in 1875.

 He observed a great number of blind persons, and said to his Japanese friends, "There are many blind persons in Japan.
 It might be a result of the eye disease which is infectious.
 We should consider the measure against blindness above all by the spread of health knowledge.

 "It is necessary also to give blind persons the Bible book and to raise the culture.
 A Japanese translation of the Bible should be started.
 We could establish a training center for the blind in collaboration with Japanese volunteers?"

 A group of Japanese prominent men (Furukawa Masao, Tsuda Sen, Nakamura Masanao, and Kishida Ginko), Dr. Burchardt, a missionary of the German-American Lutheran Church, and Dr. Faulds held a meeting at Dr. Faulds' home on May 22, 1875.
 Dr. Faulds proposed starting an enterprise for the blind people as a Christianity charity, which resulted in the organization of a philanthropic society called the Rakuzenkai.